rock-core/rock-and-syskit/source/workspace/os_dependencies.html.md

   - libxslt
 ~~~

-### Forcing usage of a source package even if a corresponding osdep package exists
+### Forcing usage of a source package even if a corresponding osdep package exists {#force_source_package}

 One can use 'nonexistent' instead of a list of packages to force the osdep system
 to assume that the package is not available.
 This can be used to force using a
 source package instead of an osdep package.
 The best place to do so is by
-adding an `overrides.osdeps` file in your main build configuration, for instance:
+adding an `overrides.osdeps` file in your main build configuration and add an
+entry for the package:

 ~~~yaml
 simulation/gazebo: nonexistent